 Let’s say that your company’s office is based in New York, but you are developing a customer base in London.
 You may be missing out on potential customers in England because they don’t want to pay expensive international calling charges to speak to you.
 Not to mention the awkwardness of international dialing codes.
 Studies show that these two factors significantly affect communication with your clients, reduce your chance of converting leads and decrease your revenue.

-Because you can be flexible with your international toll free numbers, you can use each one to improve your marketing strategies.
-For example, if you are advertising your products and services on your website and also have ads on the radio, in a local newspaper, and on Facebook, you could use a different toll free number for each advertisement.
+Because you can be flexible with your international phone numbers, you can use each one to improve your marketing strategies.
+For example, if you are advertising your products and services on your website and also have ads on the radio, in a local newspaper, and on Facebook, you could use a different toll-free number for each advertisement.
 That way you can track the effectiveness of your marketing strategies.
-If one isn’t drawing as many leads as the others, you can fine tune it to make it more effective or drop it altogether and replace it with something new.
+If one isn’t drawing as many leads as the others, you can fine-tune it to make it more effective or drop it altogether and replace it with something new.

-A common question among business owners is, is there such a thing as a universal toll free number?
+A common question among business owners is, is there such a thing as a universal toll-free number?
 The answer is yes, though it might not be quite what you had in mind.
-There are no toll free numbers that are free to call anywhere in the world.
+There are no toll-free numbers that are free to call anywhere in the world.
 However, there are universal international freephone numbers (UIFNs).
-A UFIN can be used to make toll free calls from more than one different country.
-Some restrictions so apply, for example:
+A UFIN can be used to make toll-free calls from more than one different country.
+Some restrictions do apply, for example:

 - A UFIN must be registered in at least two countries.